Kansas City Civil Rights Lawyer Background

 Here at Preuss | Foster, we strive to help you uphold and preserve your civil rights and fight against racism and discrimination in cases that involve significant physical injuries.

 The attorneys at Preuss | Foster are dedicated to helping you fight for your rights.
-We work diligently to hold accountable the individuals that violated your rights when you have been significantly injured.
+We work diligently to hold accountable the individuals that violated your rights when you or your loved one has suffered significant, catastrophic physical injuries or death.
 We not only want to help you but to help improve the legal system to prevent injury from happening to someone else.
 We will work tirelessly to help you to receive compensation for what you had to go through.

 Cases in civil rights can be some of the most complicated and challenging cases.
 There aren't as many options when officers of the law are violating your rights.
 There are a lot of cases that get dismissed without even being heard by a jury.
 This is why it is essential to speak with an experienced attorney that can help you win your case.
 Here at Preuss | Foster, our experienced attorneys will do their best to make sure your case is heard and properly handled.